gabrielmoris/design-patterns/readme.md

 Behavioral design pattern that allows you to pass requests along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

+    Command / Query separation: When we operate on objects, we separate invocations in 2 concepts.
+    - Command: send an action or change.
+    - Query: the request of information without changing values.
+    - CQS: Having separate means of sending commands and queries.

+    The Chain of responsability is a pattern that would help to separate this concepts.

 **Motivation:** When it is neccesary to process data in different steps.
 Or for creating a system where multiple objects may handle a request, but the sender of a request does not need to be aware of which object will handle it, thus achieving decoupling between the sender and the receivers of a request.

 The Chain of Responsibility pattern involves several key components: